Article

 Table of Contents

-What is the US minimum wage?
+What is the federal US minimum wage?

 Impact of minimum wage on employees and employers